Achieving Goals using Reward Shaping and Curriculum Learning: Background and Related Work

 \subsection{Reward Shaping}

 Goal-oriented tasks are naturally described using sparse reward functions where the agent receives a positive reward only when achieving the task, and zero otherwise.
-Unfortunately, this makes learning of such tasks difficult due to the amount of guided exploration required to reach the goal even once.
+Unfortunately, this makes the learning of such tasks difficult, due to the amount of guided exploration required to reach the goal even once.
 Most commonly \cite{ng1999originalShaping}, the process of reward shaping is used to overcome this issue.
 Reward shaping refers to modifying the original sparse reward function by incorporating domain knowledge in the form of additional reward.

-Regrettably, there are downsides to using a shaped reward, as observed by \cite{amodei2016concrete}.
-Also explained in \cite{grzes2017rewardShaping}, without sufficient care, the changes brought to the reward function can mislead the agent towards an unexpected optimal policy.
-We show an example of this in our work in Section \ref{s:rfunction}.
+\citet{amodei2016concrete} and \citet{grzes2017rewardShaping} observe that there are downsides to using a shaped reward.
+Without sufficient care, the changes brought to the reward function can mislead the agent towards a policy optimised for a local optimum introduced accidentally through the reward shaping.
+We explore these implications through an ablation study, which can be found in the Appendix.

-\section{METHODS}
+\section{Methods}